Estate Planning FAQs

 What estate planning tools should I consider?

 Many people think that estate planning consists of drafting a will and nothing more.
-While a will is important to ensure that your assets pass on to your preferred beneficiaries, there are a number of other estate planning tools that should also be considered.
+While a will is important to ensure that your assets pass on to your preferred beneficiaries, there are several other estate planning tools that should also be considered.

 A trust can help ensure immediate transfer of your assets after you have passed on.
 It also enables you to name a trusted person who can manage your assets should you ever become incapacitated.

-A financial power of attorney and health care power of attorney allows you to appoint someone you trust to manage your financial affairs and to make health care decisions on your behalf if you are ever unable to do so.
+A financial power of attorney and health care power of attorney allows you to appoint someone trustworthy to manage your financial affairs and to direct decisions regarding your health if you are unable to make those decisions on your own.

 There are a number of other tools that should be considered based on the size of your asset and what you wish to accomplish with your estate plan.